pinski1/dSMD/README.md

 **To be checked**

 ###Power Supply Input###
-Motor supply: +8 to +45V at a maximum of 9A
+* Motor supply: +8 to +45V at a maximum of 9A
-Logic supplu: +5V at a maximum of 0.2A
+* Logic supply: +5V at a maximum of 0.2A

 Power can be supplied either via screw terminals or a PC PSU molex connector.